ctrl-alt-caleb/ChatRoom/README.md

 ## How To Use

-- install the Java JDK 8.
+- install Java JDK 8.
 - install RabbitMQ and start the server.
 - install the STOMP plugin for RabbitMQ.
 - Clone the project and build it in your Java IDE of choice.